 We’ve learned from our higher education partners that they prefer to conduct first-line support for their employers and students, so we’ve put together considerations below to help you operationalise and provide day-of support as you host a virtual career fair.
-And if you’re unable to address or resolve employer or student questions you can escalate to Handshake Support as usual (check out this blog post to learn more about how we can help).
+And if you’re unable to address or resolve employer or student questions you can escalate to Handshake Support as usual.

-In addition to the suggestions below, we also encourage you to ask and share ideas around day-of support and hosting virtual career fairs with other higher education peers in the Handshake Career Services Community.
+In addition to the suggestions below, we also encourage you to ask and share ideas around day-of support and hosting virtual career fairs with other higher education peers in the Handshake UK Partners Community.

 While not every institution has a large staff to harness, even smaller institutions can divide responsibilities by thinking through the different roles that are required to effectively host a virtual fair.
 Many of these roles are good for student staff, as well!

 Designate a staff member to manage communications for your virtual fair.
 This can include putting together promotional materials and outreach via email, social media, the career fair page, your website, and any other communication channels.

 You could also designate this staff member to 'MC' your virtual fair, including sending reminders on the day of the event, announcing when the virtual fair is live, and announcing certain milestones, updates, or resources throughout the fair to ensure connections are made afterwards.

 Designate a few or several staff members and/or student workers to manage operations and logistics for your virtual fair.
 This can include coordinating and implementing your virtual fair setup and test plan, checking in attendees, monitoring sessions and engagement, and fielding employer or student questions or issues.

 Designate staff members and/or student workers to monitor your virtual fair activity and engagement during the event and provide proactive guidance as needed.
 For example, engagement-focused staff can monitor how many group and 1:1 sessions are active and what the participation levels are.